gbaranski/eb/README.md

 1. Server can be started on a beefy machine while running frontend on a small and slow laptop, without slowing down your development experience or consuming battery.
 2. Easy collaborative programming.
-3. Easier to create a new frontend, no need for handling LSP Server yourself.
-Some could say "Why would you want to implement a new fronted?
-We already have X."
-  - Imagine you want a native MacOS editor made with Cocoa, or a editor made in GTK, there are not that many of those, and they might not support advanced features such as LSP.
-  - I'm a Vim user myself, and I don't imagine coding in a editor which doesn't support Vim keybindings, some editors such as VSCode have plugins for that, however from my experience they make the editor horribly slow.
+3. Easier to create a new frontend which can use native GUI toolkits such as GTK and Cocoa, or a frontend which will be have Vim-like editing.
+Without need of implementing LSP communication or filesystem operations.
 4. Long-running sessions.
 You can run the server in background, while having editor closed, that'd greatly improve it's startup time.